MicrosoftDocs/power-automate-docs/articles/desktop-flows/run-pad-flow.md

 ![Notification window](\media\run-pad-flow\notification-window.png)

 > [!NOTE]
 > Runtime notifications are displayed when a flow is run directly from the console.
-When a flow is triggered from the portal, Power Automate Desktop doesn't display notifications.
+When a flow is run from the portal, Power Automate Desktop doesn't display notifications.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]